Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-03-26_HowToOverrideFluentDesignTokens/Index.md

 Creating a visually appealing and user-friendly interface is crucial for any web application.
 [Microsoft's Fluent Design System](https://fluent2.microsoft.design/) provides a robust framework for creating such interfaces, offering a wide array of design tokens that can be utilized to craft beautiful and intuitive UIs.

 However, when it comes to integrating these design tokens into a Blazorise project, the process is not as straightforward as one might hope.
-In this blog post, we'll guide you through the steps to properly override Fluent design tokens for use in your Blazorise project, even with the current limitations in Blazorise v1.5.
+In this blog post, we'll guide you through the steps to properly override Fluent design tokens for use in your Blazorise project.

 ## The Problem